aiven/devportal/docs/products/grafana/howto/log-in.rst

     This opens your Grafana user interface.

-You can now start visualizing your data sources by using the default dashaboards, or create your own.
+You can now start visualizing your data sources by using the default dashboards, or create your own.